Must-See Attractions

 Youghal Beaches

 Youghal is in the enviable position in that it can boast 4 beaches, each with its own special magic.
+All a definite “must see”.

 Front Strand Beach & Claycastle Blue Flag Beach are 2 sandy beaches located side by side and within walking distance of Youghal Town.
 Front Strand Beach is in an elevated sheltered position with a promenade and steps leading on to the soft fine sand.